V-Rajasekar/README/Java/OCJP11/03Object-Oriented.md

 Class name and method name can be same and that is why given method can be declared in any of the given classes: 'emp', 'Emp', 'employee', 'Employee', 'Student' and '_emp_'.
 - Top level class can be only default, final or abstract.
 - Instance method can access both instance and static members.
+- Non Instance method or variable can't be accessed from static context (static block or method)
 - Immutable class should have private fields and no setters.
 - Static method can access only static members.
 - A constructor can call another constructor by using this(...) and not the constructor name.